We are looking forward to hopefully having a normal festival in 2022 and seeing all our friends at the live sessions.

 The festival will start on the 28th February 2022.

 We are starting to work on the Syllabus which will be available sometime in September.

-The 2021 Festival in a virtual format is now going to take place on the 13th – 18th April
+The 2021 Festival was in a virtual format and took place on the 13th – 18th April

 (Only the Music and Speech & Drama sections)

 THERE WERE NO ADULT INSTRUMENTAL CLASSES

 Because of the change of dates and format Ben Costello replaced Andrea Calledine as Music Vocal adjudicator

 Follow our FB page to keep up to date with details

 MUSIC – (VOCAL) – Benjamin Costello MA, PGDip, BMus, FRSA

 Ben is a freelance musical director, artistic director, adjudicator, singing coach and accompanist, working internationally.
 He is also Artistic Director of Thames Concerts, Musical Director of Southampton Choral Society, Founding Director of Kingston Chamber Singers, Chorus Master for the Leith Hill Musical Festival, Assistant Artistic Director of Thames Philharmonic Choir, and on the faculty at Laine Theatre Arts.
 He works throughout the UK and overseas as a generalist music adjudicator for the British and International Federation of Festivals.